If you ask any seasoned baker, he or she will confirm that they have one, revered, go-to chocolate chip cookie recipe. This, my friends, is mine.

 - Pour in tahini and mix well.
 Then add in the oats and chocolate chips and stir until a dough forms.

 - Scoop out the dough and roll into 23-ish small balls.
 I find it super helpful to rinse my hands with hot water frequently throughout the process so that the dough doesn’t stick to my hands.
 Place them balls, evenly spaced out, on the baking sheets and bake for about 10 minutes.
 Check after 8 to make sure they’re not burning!
-Remove, sprinkle generously with sea salt, and let cool for 10 minutes (if you can stand it) then eat and
+Remove, sprinkle generously with sea salt and sesame seeds, and let cool for 10 minutes (if you can stand it) then eat and